mosserii/Information-Security/Breaking Cryptographic Encryptions/README.md

 ### **Breaking Cryptographic Encryptions**

+In this exercise, we break Repeated key or RSA ciphers in many different ways.

 Q1:
 1. Encrypt a message into a repeated key cipher by XORing the message with the key (in bytes).